Kingdom of Albania in personal union with Italy: Economy

 Upon the occupation of Albania and installation of a new government, the economies of Albania and Italy were connected through a customs union that resulted in the removal of most trade restrictions.
 Through a tariff union, the Italian tariff system was put in place in Albania.
 Due to the expected economic losses in Albania from the alteration in tariff policy, the Italian government provided Albania 15 million Albanian leks each year in compensation.
 Italian customs laws were to apply in Albania and only Italy alone could conclude treaties with third parties.
 Italian capital was allowed to dominate the Albanian economy.
 As a result, Italian companies were allowed to hold monopolies in the exploitation of Albanian natural resources.

-In 1944, the number of companies and industrial enterprises reached 430, from just 244 in 1938 and only 71 such in 1922.
-The degree of concentration of workers in industrial production in 1938 doubled compared with 1928.
-At this time, Albania's economy had trade relations with 21 countries, but most developed were first to Italy and then to Yugoslavia, France, Germany, Greece, etc.

-The country entered capitalist economic development much later than other European countries.
-Despite the presence of some foreign (mainly Italian) investment, Albania had made little move towards industrial development at the onset of World War II.
-Agriculture, which employed over 87% of the workforce, was the main sector of the economy and contributed 92.4% of the national income, with main outputs being wheat, maize and rye.
-Agriculture used primitive tools such as wood ploughs, whilst fertilisers were hardly known at all, and drainage poor.
-The level of productivity and level of organization and mechanization of agriculture in this period were very low.

 Administrative division

 The Italians adopted the existing Albanian system of prefectures (Italian: prefetture).
 In line with the administrative structure of the rest of Italy these were also called provinces (Italian: provincia).
 However, unlike Italy the Albanian sub-prefecture (Italian: sotto prefetture) was retained.
 There were initially 10 prefectures.
 Under this was 30 sub-prefectures and 23 municipalities (Italian: municipalità).
 Each Prefecture was run by a Prefect located in the city of the same name.

-In 1941, following the dismemberment of Yugoslavia, three new Prefectures were added.
-Kossovo, Metohija and Debar, with 5 sub-prefectures.
+In 1941, following the dismemberment of Yugoslavia, new prefectures were created in regions annexed to Albania (upper Black Drin, entire Metohija, central Kosovo).
+Newly formed prefectures were centered in Debar, Pristina and Prizren, and by the end of the same year another prefecture was created, centered in Peja.
+New prefectures were also divided into sub-prefectures.
 Also Ulcinj was added to Scutari prefecture as sub-prefecture.